-Note 11 - COVID-19
+Note 12 - COVID-19

 The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
-Ohio's state of emergency ended in June, 2021 while the national state of emergency continues.
-The financial impact of COVID-19 and the continuing emergency measures will impact subsequent periods of the Corporation.
-The impact on the Corporation's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.
+Ohio's state of emergency ended in June 2021 while the national state of emergency ended in April 2023.
+During 2022, the Corporation received COVID-19 funding.
+The Corporation will continue to spend available COVID-19 funding consistent with the applicable program guidelines.
 The Corporation's investment portfolio fluctuates with market conditions, and due to market volatility, the amount of gains or losses that will be realized in subsequent periods, if any, cannot be determined.